suzanbaert/BlogFiles/content/post/2018-01-31-dplyr-tutorial-1.md

 To note: All code will be presented as part of pipe even though hardly any of them are a full pipe.
-I did add `glimpse()` statement to allow you to see the columns selected in the output tibble without printing all the data every time.
+In some cases I added a `glimpse()` statement to allow you to see the columns selected in the output tibble without printing all the data every time.